Skip to content

 Error Handling

 Moost WS uses WsError for structured error responses.
-When a handler throws a WsError, the server sends an error reply to the client with the specified code and message.
+When a message handler throws a WsError while processing an RPC message (a message sent with a correlation id), the server sends an error reply to the client with the specified code and message.

 WsError